General entry requirements

 Research in Applied Economics

 You will have the opportunity to deepen and consolidate your knowledge by applying your understanding of economic theory to a research question that arouses your curiosity.
 You will use a combination of economic analysis and statistical and econometric techniques to formulate and pursue your research interest, supported by lectures on research methodology and supervision by a member of academic staff, who will support your research towards an independent project.
 The work will increase your confidence in formulating economic questions, and the scientific method of developing a suitable approach, conducting a literature review and data searches, identifying and testing hypotheses and using your findings to construct coherent, persuasive scholarly arguments, presented in both written and oral form.

 On this module, you will study more advanced economics topics in the modern theory and modelling of industrial organisation.
-You will increase your ability to formulate, model and analyse issues, typically through your close study of themes as varied as multi-market monopolies, dynamic competition within monopolies, cost dumping, price discrimination, price wars and collusion, product differentiation, advertising and obfuscation, consumer switching, and the structural design of financial, and prediction and betting markets.
-There is also coverage of more unusual areas such as patenting and litigation, and dealerships.
+You will increase your ability to formulate, model and analyse issues, such as multi-market monopolies, dynamic competition, advertising and obfuscation, product differentiation and behavioural industrial organisation.
+The module will place a special emphasis on the increasing importance of platforms and two-sided markets such as Uber and AirBnB alongside more traditional digital platforms such as Amazon and eBay.

-Industrial Economics 2: Market Economics, Competition & Regulation
+Industrial Economics 2: Market Economics, Competition and Regulation

 This module aims to enable students to put industrial organisation theory into a practical context, focusing on the regulation of utility industries and competition policy issues.
 As such, it will provide students with an opportunity to analyse policy issues arising in different market structures.
 This module will also help enable students to build an understanding of how economics informs policy-making and how to apply effective policy in the areas of regulation and competition policy.

 - World Economy: History and Theory